Scotty-Brown/WebStreet-Journal/README.md

 ## 📚 Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)
-The learning goals include gaining competency with React fundatmentals, E2E testing with Cypress, project management, and creating multi-page UX using React Router.
+The learning goal of this project is to simulate the flow of a 'Take Home Challenge' one might receive from a potential employer during the interview process.
+Key objectives include asking claryfing questions, project planning, and technical presentations.

 ## 🖥️ Technologies Used
 <div align='center'>